shiftproject/shift-cluster-setup/README.md

 ## Prerequisites

-*Note: This has only been tested on Ubuntu.*
+*Note: This has only been tested on Ubuntu.
+Make sure you are using a clean install.
+If you had previously installed shift-cluster for testing purposes you will have to run `shift-cluster remove` before `shift-cluster install`.*

 Before running the script you should make sure your system is up to date and install dependencies as root: